 PGR4.6.3 Responsibilities of the Faculty Research Degrees Committees:

 - When considering approval of changes to registration (change of mode of attendance, suspension from studies, extension of registration period), or extension of individual progress milestone deadlines, the FRDC will act fairly and consistently when making decisions based on the information and evidence provided;

 - When considering requests for a suspension of studies, the FRDC must consider whether it is likely that the PGR will be able to complete the project after the proposed period of suspension;

 - When considering requests for extension of registration, the FRDC will make a recommendation to the Research Degrees Award Board;

-- Personal information and details of circumstances will be handled sensitively by the relevant FRDC Chair and Officer; it will not normally be necessary to disclose these to the wider Committee;
+- Personal information and details of circumstances will be handled sensitively by the relevant FRDC Personal Circumstances Panel; it will not normally be necessary to disclose these to the wider Committee;

 - FRDCs must ensure that any conditions of approval are clearly defined, and communicated to the PGR and the Director of Studies;

 - Information about changes to registration periods and progress milestone deadline dates approved by the FRDC will be communicated to PGRs and their supervisors by the Graduate School.

 PGR4.6.4 Responsibilities of the Research Degrees Award

 RDAB is responsible for making the final decision about any extension to the registration period or the withdrawal of a PGR's registration altogether.
 The Award Board will consider the recommendation of the FRDC, in conjunction with the information and evidence submitted by the PGR and their supervisory team.

 PGR4.7 Early submission for final assessment